This article, The Double Induction Cooktop: We Review the Best of 2017, was last updated January 2018.

 Buy the NuWave Double Induction Burner at Amazon's best price:

-The Waring Pro ICT400 double induction cooktop is a durable,
+The Cuisinart ICT60 double induction cooktop is a durable, no frills, simple-to-use double induction cooktop.
+It features:

 - Simple control panel with 8 settings on the left burner and 5 settings on the right one